trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 You can also adjust the height of the nadir.
 The greater the height of the nadir overlay, the more area at the bottom of the image will be covered.
 As a general rule a nadir height of between 5% to 15% of the photo image height looks best.

 Once adjusted, click scale.
-The overlayed nadir should now be as wide as the photo.
+The overlaid nadir should now be as wide as the photo.

 All that's left to do is to snap the nadir to the bottom and left of the photo (Tools > Transform Tools Align).